knative/docs/docs/versioned/admin/admin-overview.md

 Knative resources are associated with namespaces.
 Knative adheres to the Kubernetes model of namespace-based isolation, enabling you to control the following:

-- Development teams by assigning developers to teams defined by namespaces.
+- Development teams and resources by assigning developers to teams defined by namespaces.
-- The capabilities applications have by referencing the a namespace.
+- The capabilities applications have by referencing a namespace.
-- Exclude specific actions in a namespace.
+- Exclude webhooks from using a namespace, useful for apps in development.

-therefore you should define namespaces to enable development teams to work independently and manage resources autonomously within their assigned and dedicated namespaces.
-Namespaces provide this control in the following ways:

 Namespaces can also isolate boundaries for tooling such as logs, metrics, tracing, CI/CD integrations, and dashboards.
 The extent of this isolation depends on both the enforcement strategy and how consistently teams adhere to namespace boundaries.